gvwilson/sdxpy/src/conclusion/index.md

 or both,
 your help would be very welcome: please see [%x introduction %] and [%x contributing %] for more information.

-> We shape our tools, and thereafter our tools shape us.
->
-> --- Marshall McLuhan